Ivy-Apps/ivy-wallet/docs/Architecture.md

 ## Screen: Compose UI + ComposeViewModel

-We separate the Compose UI from the screen logic because of:
+We separate the Compose UI from the screen logic using a ViewModel.
+We do that because of the following benefits:
-1. **Jetpack Compose perfomance:** Uses a Compose-optimized `UiState`
+1. **Jetpack Compose perfomance:** The less computations the UI does, the faster it'll recompose.
+Also, Compose will recompose fewer times if it only works with primitives and **@Immutable** data.
+2. **DI (Dependency Injection):** You can't inject dependencies using Hilt in a composable function but you can easily do so via `@Inject constructor` in the ViewModel.
+3. **Simpler code:** results in dumb UI and pure business logic without the UI complexities.

 ![Screen-Viewmodel](../assets/screen-vm.svg)